cr0cK/bouchon/README.md

 };
 ```

 Of course, you can write your fixture in ES5, even if it's much more verbose.
-[Have a look of the sample examples written in ES5](https://github.com/cr0cK/bouchon-samples/blob/master/samples/1-articles/articles/index-es5.js).
+[Have a look of the same example written in ES5](https://github.com/cr0cK/bouchon-samples/blob/master/samples/1-articles/articles/index-es5.js).

 Then just start bouchon like this: